NickMcConnell/AngbandPlus/docs/birth.rst

   physical traps, and intelligence modifies disarming of magical traps.
   Both these abilities increase with the level of the character.

-Magical Devices
+Devices
-  Using a magical device such as a wand or staff requires experience and knowledge.
-Spell users such as mages and priests are therefore much better at using a magical device than say a warrior.
+  Using a device (gadget, gun) requires experience and knowledge.
+Device users such as engineers are therefore much better at using a device than say a soldier.
 This skill is modified by intelligence, and increases with the level of the character.

 Searching (Perception)
   Perception is the ability to notice traps without actively seeking them